Traveling With Young Kids

 #2 Fantasyland

-On a first trip with young ones, head straight for Fantasyland.
-Buy a bucket of popcorn for breakfast or a Mickey Ice Cream Sandwich!
-Take in the attractions in this order: Peter Pan’s Flight, “it’s a small world”, The Many Adventures of Winnie the Pooh, Dumbo the Flying Elephant, The Barnstormer, Prince Charming Regal Carrousel, and Mickey’s PhilharMagic.
+order: Peter Pan’s Flight, “it’s a small world”, The Many Adventures of Winnie the Pooh, Dumbo the Flying Elephant, The Barnstormer, Prince Charming Regal Carrousel, and Mickey’s PhilharMagic.
 (I recommend Peter Pan’s Flight first because the line gets really long, really quick.
-This is a “darling” ride, but not worth an hour or more wait.
-If you are using the FastPass system, Peter Pan’s Flight is definitely a FastPass Worthy Ride.)
-Fantasyland is also home to the Seven Dwarfs Mine Train, which is a fun rollercoaster for kids who like thrill rides.
+This is a “darling” ride, but not worth an hour or more wait.)
+Fantasyland is also home to the Seven Dwarfs Mine Train, a fun rollercoaster for kids who like thrill rides.
 If you think it’s something your kiddos would love, and they are 38 inches or taller, add this to the list.
-Make sure and grab a FastPass for this attraction 60 days before your arrival if you are a resort guest, or 30 days before your arrival if you are not.
+The wait for Seven Dwarfs is mighty long, but for an extra charge (around $10-$12 per person), you can purchase an Individual Lightning Lane pass for this attraction and skip to the head of the line when it is your assigned time.

 #3 Tomorrowland

-Head from Fantasyland to Tomorrowland.
-You’ll encounter the Tomorrowland Speedway first, which kids love, especially if you let them steer while you push the gas pedal.
-Also entertaining is the Buzz Lightyear’s Space Ranger Spin, where riders use lasers to hit targets and collect points.
+Buzz Lightyear’s Space Ranger Spin is entertaining, where riders use lasers to hit targets and collect points.
 Don’t miss Space Mountain.
-Even if your kids are too small or don’t want to ride it, make sure all the grownups in your group get to ride this classic.
-(Click here to read more about Space Mountain) Ask a castmember working at the entrance about using a rider switch.
-One grownup rides, while the other watches the children, then the grownups swap without having to wait in line again.
-When you are the parent waiting with the kids, ride the PeopleMover then the Carousel of Progress—two attractions that are quintessential Disney and relaxing.
+Even if your kids are too small or don’t want to ride it, ensure all the grownups in your group get to ride this classic.
+(Click here to read more about Space Mountain) Ask a Cast Member working at the entrance about using a rider switch.
+One grownup rides while the other watches the children, and then the grownups swap without waiting in line again.
+When you are the parent staying with the kids, ride the PeopleMover and then the Carousel of Progress—two attractions that are quintessential Disney and relaxing.

 #4 Reserve a Character Meal